 Lie on your side with hips and knees bent with the ball between your legs.
 Locate the area of tightness of your bottom leg and apply pressure with the weight of your top leg by bringing it back and forth.

 Place the ball underneath the arch of your foot and roll the ball back and forth between the heel and the ball of your foot.

 Last but not least, although foam rollers and spikey balls can be a useful adjunct in the treatment and rehabilitation of an array of musculoskeletal conditions, including but not limited to:

 - Buttock soreness

 - Hamstring tightness

 It is important that you have a sound understanding of your condition and the appropriateness of these tools to be used in the first place.
 Our friendly and knowledgeable physiotherapists are more than happy to demonstrate to you how to use them and design a home exercise program tailor-made for you.
 Make an appointment with us online or drop into the clinic for a session today!

-Get more personalized advice by booking a session and assessment with Franklin.
+Get more personalised advice by booking a session and a running assessment with Franklin.